savreline/chevrotain/docs/packages.md

 ### Starting the servers
 * `ports.csv` must list all ips addresses, ports and database ports for all replicas in the group (one line per replica, in this order, separated by commas)
 * then start any server by running `go run . [replicaNo] [communicationPort] [databasePort] [emulatedDelay] [verbose?]` for example `go run .
-1 8001 27017 100 2` (the *databasePort* and *emulatedDelay* parameters are useful when running several servers on a single machine, an *emulatedDelay* value of greater than zero will add random delays of the given value +-20% in ms to all RPC calls; if the verbose parameter is set to **1**, then the server will collect debugging information in logs, if it is set to **2** then the server will print information to console in addition to writing to logs, otherwise, it should be set to **0** when running performance evals)
+1 8001 27017 100 2`
+* the `databasePort` and `emulatedDelay` parameters are useful when running several servers on a single machine, an `emulatedDelay` value of greater than zero will add random delays of the given value $\pm$ 20% in ms to all RPC calls
+* if the verbose parameter is set to **1**, then the server will collect debugging information in logs, if it is set to **2** then the server will print information to console in addition to writing to logs, otherwise, it should be set to **0** when running performance evals)
 * the CmRDT-C implementation takes the maximum queue length as an additional parameter for example `go run .
 1 8001 27017 100 2 20` sets the maximum queue length to 20 OpNodes
-* the CVRDT implementation takes a y/n if garbage collection should run as an additional parameter, for example `go run .
+* the CVRDT implementation takes a `y/n` if garbage collection should run as an additional parameter, for example `go run .
 1 8001 27017 100 2 y` indicates the CvRDT will run with garbage collection

 ### Specific files
 * **server.go**: starts the server, initializes all variables and data structures; contains `InitReplica` and `TerminateReplica` methods for `RPCExt`